Solar Power Guides & Rankings Canada 2021

 Utility & Solar Connection Policies Canada

 Utility-related policies play an extremely important role in making solar feasible.
-In many cases, such as electricity prices and net metering programs, these policies are ‘make or break’ factors in the decision making process.
+In many cases, such as electricity prices and net metering programs, these policies can ‘make or break’ the business case for going solar.

 The utility policies category contains three ranking factors scored as indicated: